rhobs/obsctl-reloader/README.md

 # obsctl-reloader

-Use obsctl to set rules from PrometheusRules
+Use [obsctl](https://github.com/observatorium/obsctl) to set rules from PrometheusRules.